 - (1) Setting Goals: A leader is expected to perform creative function of laying out goalsandpolicies topersuadethe subordinates toworkwithrealandconfidence. - (2) Organizing: The second function of a leader is to create and shape the organization onscientific lines by assigning roles appropriate to individual abilities with the view to make its various components to operate sensitively towards the achievement of enterprise goals. - (3) Initiating action: The next function of a leader is to take the initiative in all matters of of of the group.
 He should not depend upon others for decision and judgement.
-Heshouldfloatnewideasandhisdecisions should reflectoriginal thinking. - (4) Coordination: A leader has to reconcile the interests of the individual members of the group with that of the organisation.
-He has to ensure voluntary cooperation from group inrealizing the common objectives. - (5) Direction and motivation: It is the primary function of a leader to guide and directmotivate people to do their best in the achievement of desired goals, he should build upconfidence andzealintheworkgroup. - (6) Link between management and workers: A leader works as necessary linkbetween the management and the workers.
-He interprets the policies and programmes of themanagementtohissubordinatesandrepresents the subordinates interest before the management.
-He can prove effective only when he can act as the true guardian of the interests of his subordinates.
+He should float new ideas and his decisions should reflectoring in althinking. - (4) Coordination: A leader has to reconcile the interests of the individual members of the droup with that of the organisation.
+He has to ensure voluntary cooperation from group inrealizing the common objectives. - (5) Direction and motivation: It is the primary function of a leader to guide and directmotivate people to do their best in the achievement of desired goals, he should build upconfidence and zealinthework group. - (6) Link between management and workers: A leader works as necessary linkbetween the management and the workers.
+He interprets the policies and programmes of themanagement/ohissubordinatesandrepresents the subordinates interest before the management.
+He can prove effective only when he can act as the true guardian of the interest sofhis subordinates.